-In this day and age where the general public knows how dangerous it can be jump to high level pain killers, why not get right to work increasing the mobility of your irritated back?
+In this day and age where the general public knows how dangerous it can be to jump to high level pain killers, why not get right to work increasing your back’s mobility?
 It’s extremely important for all of us to understand what can be done to improve our mobility, function, and yes, our pain.
 There are no quick fixes, but the right work can control your symptoms and often times correct it.
 Get the right information, get moving, and put the work in to get yourself better.

-To make an appointment to have one of our therapists assess whats creating your back pain CLICK HERE
+To make an appointment to have one of our therapists assess what is creating your back pain CLICK HERE

-Kyle Branday, MSPT has been in practice for 12 years and a graduate of Quinnipiac University, treating patients of all ages and ability levels.
+Kyle Branday, MSPT, C-PS, has been in practice for 15 years and is a graduate of Quinnipiac University, treating patients of all ages and ability levels.
 Taking special interest in movement dysfunction, Kyle prides himself on diagnosis of both acute and chronic issues.
 He can be reached in the Woodbridge office at (203) 389-4593